Relationship Counselling Psychologist

 Relationship Counselling with a Psychologist

-There are many reasons that a relationship is faltering and at risk of falling apart.
-It does not always “take two to tango.”
-A relationship can be changed when one partner is struggling with their life, has an addition or develops depression or an anxiety disorder.
-In these circumstances, seeing a psychologist trained to identify and treat these disorders is the right therapist to see.
-Often participation in relationship counselling with a psychologist will help you to become aware of the problems and/or of a new way to approach and solve the issues.
-Every relationship has it’s challenges, commitment to relationship counselling with a psychologists can help to see a couple through a challenging time.
-Or it is possible that an evaluation of the relationship may mean that you need help to part with dignity.
+Often, participation in relationship counselling with a psychologist will help you to become aware of the problems in your relationship and of a new way to approach and solve these issues.
+Every relationship has its challenges, but commitment to relationship counselling with a psychologist can help to see a couple through a challenging time.
+Alternatively, it is possible that an evaluation of the relationship may mean that you need help to part with dignity.
+Relationship counselling psychologist

-The problems that challenge the commitment and connection felt by the individuals in a relationship can be:
+Challenges to commitment and connection in a relationship can include:

-- There is a lack of skill in communication and expression of affection
+- A lack of skill in communication and expression of affection

-- One or both partners are non assertive resulting in a large burden of unsolved problems and resentment.
+- One or both partners lacking assertiveness, resulting in a large burden of unsolved problems and resentment

-- The couples have avoided difficult conversations, resulting in a loss of feeling in the relationship.
+- Avoidance of difficult conversations, resulting in a loss of connection or feeling

-Relationship counselling can help you to identify the problems in your relationship, and your psychologist can guide you into using the strategies that you can take that lead to improved relationships.
+Relationship counselling can help you to identify the problems in your relationship, and your psychologist can help you to develop strategies that will make for a more satisfying relationship.

-Sometimes if one or both parties is certain that a relationship should end, counselling can help them to part with dignity.
-Often the couple still has to maintain good communication to negotiate parenting and financial issues.
+Sometimes, if one or both parties is certain that a relationship should end, counselling can help them to part with dignity.
+Often, the couple still has to maintain good communication to negotiate parenting and/or financial issues even after the relationship ends.
 Counselling can ease the transition to a new life after the relationship has ended.

 We have a sister practice, Westbourne Park Psychology, at 401 Goodwood Road, Westbourne Park.
-Margaret Mitchell is available at that location.
+Helen White is available to provide relationship counselling at that location.